NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 ![](seurat_07_spatial_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-If you want to see the tissue better you can modify point size and transparancy of the points.
+If you want to see the tissue better you can modify point size and transparency of the points.

 ```r